fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 Self and peer evaluation forms: *(to come)*

+Remember that the hackathon accounts for account for **25% of the final mark for the module**.

 ### For the **Information Visualization** subject:

 * All attending students get 0.25 for actively participating.